evanferrao/personal-farming-assistant/README.md

       - `wrangler secret put API_KEY`
       - `wrangler secret put SYSTEM_PROMPT`
       - `wrangler secret put MODEL`
+      - `wrangler secret put WEATHER_API_KEY`
    - `wrangler deploy`

 The deploy command will output a Worker URL like `https://farmerportal-api.your-account.workers.dev`.

 In GitHub Pages build, set `VITE_API_BASE` to that Worker URL so the frontend calls it at runtime.

+### Weather proxy endpoints

+Both the Express server (`/api/weather`) and the Cloudflare Worker mirror WeatherAPI's current-weather endpoint so the client never exposes its own IP or API key.

+- Request format: `GET /api/weather?ip=203.0.113.42`
+- If the `ip` query param is omitted the proxy falls back to the request's forwarded IP (or WeatherAPI's `auto:ip`).
+- Response: raw JSON payload from WeatherAPI.

+On the frontend you can obtain the visitor IP (for example by calling `https://ip.me`) and pass it to `/api/weather`.

 ## Available Scripts